23 Offbeat Free Things to Do in New York City, USA

 Walk Down Bedford Ave

 As far as things to do in New York City for free, this is epic.
 I recommend this walk to everyone who comes to visit me.
-This is a no-holds-barred, can’t-get-this-anywhere-in-
+This is a no-holds-barred, can’t-get-this-anywhere-in-the-world walk.

 Take a good pair of walking shoes and start in Williamsburg, follow Bedford Avenue and walk South toward Prospect Park.
 This walk will take you through the hip, chic area of WillyB’s, into the highly religious and private Hasidic Jewish neighborhoods, then into Afro-Caribbean Bedford-Stuyvesant.